 The algorithm level power estimator ORINOCO will cost around 50.000 USD per license.
-This is the prize for the VHDL as well as the C/C++ version.
+This is the prize for C/C++ and SystemC[TM] version.
 The estimated license cost for the algorithm level optimizer is around 60.000 USD.
 The optimiser license includes the estimator.
-The list of potential customers includes, but it is not limited to: Oticon, Matsushita, Epson, TI, and Infineon.
+The list of potential customers includes, but it is not limited to: STMicroelectronics, Nokia, Intel, Sony, Canon, Oticon, Matsushita, Epson, TI, and Infineon.